Art & Music

 Together they reunite the western instruments with their African roots.
 The bass singing the “dun dun” (African bass drum ) and the banjo singing like “Ekonting”( ancient African banjo)

-Meet Your Plant Neighbors with Laura
+Meet Your Plant Neighbors: Intro to Botany with Laura Wyeth

 Take a walk on the wild side!
-More info on the way!

 Steven Michael Pague